UPDATE (09.07.2022): Post substantially revised to reflect

 Option 1a: Partial de-interlining with G extension

-Under Option 1a, the G runs with full-length (600-foot) trains instead of 300-foot trains and extends to Forest Hills to replace the R. The F and M switch alignments west of 36th Street station, with the F running via 53rd Street and the M running via 63rd Street; this swap removes conflicts with the E. As an optional enhancement, the G and/or M can extend to Jamaica – 179th Street, allowing the F to run express east of Forest Hills.
+Under Option 1a, the G runs with full-length (600-foot) trains instead of 300-foot trains and extends to Forest Hills to replace the R; the R would serve Astoria under this option, replacing the W. The F and M switch alignments west of 36th Street station, with the F running via 53rd Street and the M running via 63rd Street; this swap removes conflicts with the E. As an optional enhancement, the G and/or M can extend to Jamaica – 179th Street, allowing the F to run express east of Forest Hills.
+This option requires additional railcars to allow longer G trains.

 Full De-Interlining Options

 So long as the QB line serves more than two trunks or branches, full de-interlining is not possible.
 Furthermore, full de-interlining requires some level of capital investment.
 The Regional Plan Association, in their Save our Subways publication, tries to get around this by rerouting the M via the J line to Broad Street.
-This leaves QB with only the E express via 53rd Street and the F local via 63rd Street.
+This would leave QB with only the E express via 53rd Street and the F local via 63rd Street.
 RPA suggests doubling both E and F service to preserve service levels.
-NYTIP does not contemplate this option.
+Since such a drastic change isn’t necessary to achieve full de-interlining, NYTIP does not contemplate this option.

 Before exploring full de-interlining options, let’s discuss the tunnels to Manhattan.
 The 53rd Street tunnel connects to 6th Avenue and 8th Avenue, while the 63rd Street tunnel connects to 6th Avenue and Broadway; the latter includes a provision for a future 2nd Avenue connection.
 Since the 53rd Street tunnel is the only tunnel connecting Queens to 8th Avenue, all 8th Avenue service should serve 53rd Street and all 6th Avenue service should serve 63rd Street.
 In addition, all Broadway local service runs via Astoria, so all W trains become R trains in this scenario.
+(This change requires a switch reconfiguration at Astoria – Ditmars Boulevard to increase capacity and reactivating the lower level of City Hall station to allow short turns due to the 21 TPH restriction south of there.
+It would also require an in-system transfer connecting Queens Plaza to Queensboro Plaza – otherwise, QB would be cut off from Broadway.)
 This yields two options.

 Option 2: 6th Avenue service express, 8th Avenue service local